Here's something most nutritionists won't tell you: alcohol does not make you store more fat.

 Wine is a drink that’s usually incorrectly poured and calories can quickly stack up.
 There are roughly five glasses of wine in a 750-ml bottle, so serve with a fifth in mind.
 Not to mention, as we discussed above, the more wine you drink (compared to beer), the more likely you are to battle insatiable post-drinking hunger.

 The American Heart Association recommends no more than 24 grams of added sugar (roughly 6 teaspoons) for women and 36 grams (9 teaspoons) for men per day.
-If you’re not thinking about it, it’s easy to get that in one drink.
-A 12-ounce frozen margarita has about 680 calories and 156 grams of sugar.
+If you’re not thinking about it, it’s easy to forget calorie content and consume 24-36 grams of sugar in one drink.
+For instance, a 12-ounce frozen margarita has about 680 calories and 156 grams of sugar.
 Yeah.
 That's not a typo.

 The goal is to reduce total added sugars from all sources, and drinks fit into that, Moore says.
-If you’re a wine lover, make it a spritzer to cut the calories in half, or opt for a lower-alcohol wine (ABV), which has fewer calories than higher-alcohol wines.
+If you’re a wine lover, go for low-calorie by making it a spritzer to cut the calories in half, or opt for a lower-alcohol wine (ABV), which has fewer calories than higher-alcohol wines.
 Mixed drinks typically pack more added sugar and calories.

 When including alcohol at meals, eat fewer carbs and fat, and stick to lean protein (poultry, most fish, lean cuts of beef like sirloin or filet, seafood, or lentils) and veggies.
 You'll ramp up the metabolic qualities of the meal (burn more calories), feel fuller (so you are less likely to go crazy post-drinking), and limit the likelihood of storing extra calories (from fat and carbs).